Human Rights and Duties in Employment

 • Size of the employer’s operation

-A complainant must participate in the search for accommodation.
-The respondent may establish a justification defence (BFOR) if it proves that it was taking all reasonable and practical steps but the process failed because the complainant did not reasonably participate, or that it offered reasonable accommodation but the complainant rejected the offer.
+The respondent may also succeed if it proves that it was taking all reasonable and practical steps but the process failed because the complainant did not reasonably participate, or that it offered reasonable accommodation but the complainant rejected the offer.

 Defence if criminal charge or conviction is related to the employment